 A young woman meets an older man through coinciding travel schedules and the two eventually form a relationship.
 Little is known as to its formation, what drew them to each other and they identities are faintly contoured.
 Details are renounced for over-simplification and the focus is reframed around the relationship, warranting generalisation.
 There are no other characters and we watch the two obsess over each other, experimentally through elimination of external influence to observe how their minds interact.
 A chronological construction of events deigns to the complexity of issues and the characters’ inability to disentangle themselves from the chaos stirred up by one another.
 The play flits back and forth until it closes with their initial meeting.
 We are forced to acknowledge the contrast between the relationship’s development and subsequent breakdown.
-An early scene of the couple arguing is revealed by later scenes to be a repeated episode hallmarking the current exhausted state.
+An early scene of the couple arguing is revealed by later scenes to be a repeated episode of an exhausted state.

 Is she Abigail?
 The giddy, childish dreamer romancing about escaping far away.
 We aren’t told and perhaps we don’t question until the end for we are distracted by her wide-eyed passions and inability to contain her excitement of journeying whenever she paces her speech.
 However, such mannerisms often find themselves swept under disappointment of the immediate situation, and early on, she refuses a conversation about her partner meeting her parents, preferring for them to travel alone instead.
 He questions her reluctance on the basis of their age difference, and the passing revelation of such a difference would later explain her attraction to him.